zendeskgarden/react-components/packages/chrome/examples/basic.md

 #### Custom Nav Colors

-The `Nav` and `SubNav` components are styled with a Zendesk branded palette.
+By default, the `Nav` and `SubNav` components are styled with a Zendesk branded palette.
 For white-labeling purposes a custom `hue` prop may be applied.
 The `Chrome` component uses the
 [PolishedJS readableColor()](https://polished.js.org/docs/#readablecolor)
 utility to modify colors to maintain accessible contrast levels.